robbert-vdh/yabridge/README.md

   you'll have to upgrade your Wine version.
 Instructions for how to do this on Ubuntu can be found on the [WineHQ website](https://wiki.winehq.org/Ubuntu).

+  Note that starting from yabridge 1.3.1 this check is also performed automatically whenever you run `yabridgectl sync` using a new version of Wine or yabridge.

 - Sometimes left over Wine processes can cause problems.
 Run `wineserver -k` to terminate Wine related in the current or default Wine prefix.